 Discuss Your Options With A New Jersey Attorney

 If you sustained a work injury or lost a loved one due to a work injury, you should meet with a knowledgeable attorney to discuss whether you can make a claim.
-The diligent workers’ compensation lawyers at the Law Offices of Jonathan F. Marshall will aggressively pursue any benefits that you may be owed.
-We regularly assist people with workers’ compensation claims throughout New Jersey, including people in Atlantic, Bergen, Burlington, Camden, Essex, Hudson, Middlesex, Mercer, Monmouth, Ocean, Passaic, Somerset and Union counties.
-You can contact us by calling 800-999-0897 or using our online form to set up a consultation.
+The diligent workers’ compensation lawyers at New Jersey Workers Compensation Lawyer of JFM Law will aggressively pursue any benefits that you may be owed.
+We regularly assist people with workers’ compensation claims throughout New Jersey, including people in Atlantic, Bergen, Burlington, Camden, Essex, Hudson, Middlesex, Mercer, Monmouth, Ocean, Passaic, Somerset, and Union counties.
+You can contact us by calling 866-916-3549 or using our online form to set up a consultation.

 Frequently Asked Questions About Workers’ Compensation Claims